The leased line for internet connectivity.

 4. High network availability

-Fiber leased line is the perfect solution for a stable and resilient internet connection needed for business continuity.
+A fiber leased line is the perfect solution for a stable and resilient internet connection needed for business continuity.
 You are assured of a given level of quality with a leased line connection as it does not carry any third-party communications.
-Nearly 100% network availability is normally guaranteed by all the reputable leased line providers.
+Nearly 100% network availability is normally guaranteed by all reputable leased line providers.
 In effect, this means that you should rarely, if ever, experience any internet downtime.

 5. Highest level of customer support

-Disadvantages of internet leased line
+Disadvantages of Internet leased line

 1. High cost of connectivity